 I’ve got a house tour up for you guys today…of our old house!
 It’s a quick and dirty look of how we fit 8 kids into a 4 bedroom, average sized home and how we use the space.
 Big families don’t always have oodles of space but we made it work for quite a few years.
 Hope you like it!

 Hey all!
 After a WAY too long break from my favorite job ever (i.e. posting on this blog) I’m back with a quick and dirty video of our old house!
-A few of you requested a house tour before we moved and so, naturally, I waited until we no longer lived there to get it posted 🙂
+A few of you requested a house tour before we moved to an exclusive community, which I can’t wait to show you all when everything is in place.
+So naturally, I waited until we no longer lived there to get it posted 🙂

 It gives me lots of nostalgic feels and memories to watch this thing…but mostly it just makes me SO glad that I took about 400 loads to Goodwill during the move.
 SO.
 MUCH.
 JUNK!
 Everyone should move every 10 years or so if only to clean out all the scary recesses of your closets!

 And please forgive the shots that are out of focus…I’m new to this vlogging thing and still figuring stuff out.
 Let me know if you’d like to see more real life type videos and what kind!
 I’d love to show more of our day to day if you guys are interested in what 8 crazy kids and a psychotic mom look like on the daily.

 Or if you don’t have time to watch my wobbly video, here are a few pros and cons of this cute house we lived in for 10 years.
 There’s lots about that I’ll really miss, and some things that I just won’t.
 But that’s life for you!